 your assignment files for submission by going to your lab repository on

-Gitlab, selecting the Download source code
+Gitlab, selecting the Download source code icon (a down

-.
+arrow), and select zip.
 Doing so should download all of

-your lab files into a single zip archive as lab08-main.zip
+your lab files into a single zip archive as lab08-main.zip,

 and place it inside your Downloads folder (or to whichever folder is set